Workshop at ECML PKDD 2026

 The workshop is designed as a forum for machine learning researchers, biomedical data scientists, and clinicians working on robust, transferable, and clinically meaningful representations.

-Submission guidelines
+Submission types

 Technical areas of interest